Rconybea/xo-umbrella2/docs/implementation.rst

     (for example consider :code:`xo::qty::qty::foot * xo::qty::qty::meter`)

 - bpu:

-  a power of a basis unit.
+  A power of a basis unit.
 Has a single dimension.

-- basis_unit:
+- basis_unit: see :doc:`basis-unit-class`.

-  a unit with a single dimension and scale.
+  A unit with a single dimension and scale.

 - dimension: see :doc:`dimension-enum`.

   identifies a dimension, such as mass or time.

 Representation